Deterministic Constructions of Binary Measurement Matrices from Finite Geometry: Introduction

-where $||\textit{\textbf{x}}||_{0}\triangleq |\{i: x_{i}\neq 0\}|$ denotes the $l_{0}$-norm or (Hamming) weight of $\textit{\textbf{x}}$.
-Unfortunately, it is well-known that the problem (\ref{l0}) is NP-hard in general \cite{mgdj}.
-In compressed sensing, there are essentially two methods to deal with it.
-The first one pursues greedy algorithms for $l_{0}$-optimization, such as the orthogonal matching pursuit (OMP) \cite{jtag} and its modifications \cite{dnjt,dnrv, wdom}.
-The second method considers a convex relaxation of (\ref{l0}), or the \emph{$l_{1}$-optimization} (basis pursuit) problem, as follows \cite{ectt}
+where $||\textit{\textbf{x}}||_{0}\triangleq |\{i: x_{i}\neq 0\}|$ denotes the $\ell_{0}$-quasi-norm of $\textit{\textbf{x}}$.
+Unfortunately, it is well-known that the problem (\ref{l0}) is NP-hard in general, {cf. [MP5] in \cite{mgdj}}.
+In compressed sensing, there are essentially two popular methods to deal with it.
+One pursues greedy algorithms for (\ref{l0}), such as the orthogonal matching pursuit (OMP) algorithm \cite{jtag} and its modifications \cite{dnjt,wdom}.
+The other one considers a convex relaxation of (\ref{l0}), or the \emph{$\ell_1$-minimization} (basis pursuit, BP) problem, as follows \cite{ectt}